Diet & Weight Loss

 If you love a great margarita but hate the morning-after hangover that a pitcher with pals brings you—consider cutting out one ingredient that likely makes your head ache: agave.
 “This sweetener actually spikes the level of fructose in the blood stream,” says Anderson.
 “High fructose oils and sweetener increase inflammation which leads to a number of diseases.”

 Found in many products—including some of your favorites, unbeknownst to you—soy protein can be a dangerous ingredient to consume in quantity, especially for women who are sensitive to hormones.
 “Contrary to what we are led to believe, unfermented soy protein is not that healthy,” warns Anderson.
 “In the United States, soy is modified to withstand the application of glyphosate, a weed killer ingredient.
 Basically we are then eating weed killer with our soy!
 Long-term use of soy dietary supplements like soy protein is unsafe because it has been linked to disease ranging from hay fever to kidney failure.”
+These superfoods can actually help you lose weight.

 Standing in the produce section of your market, trying to figure out why that extra $3.00 is needed for an ‘organic’ piece of fruit?
 Let health coach Michelle Gindi convince you to shell out the extra bucks: “Non-organic strawberries topped this year’s list for the most pesticide laden produce, and the dinosaur-sized strawberries that we see in grocery stores are nothing close to what nature intended.”

 It’d be tough to get through list without pancakes—because c’mon, they’re pancakes!
 But instead of just going for the cheapest option at the store, Gindi says that doing your research for natural, well-made maple syrup is a smarter decision.
 “Though the bottle makes it look identical to maple syrup, this is actual full of artificial ingredients like caramel coloring, and is made from high fructose corn syrup instead of any natural sap,” she explains.
+Avoid these foods that are never worth the calories.

 Thanks to slow cookers—or that giant stockpot on your stovetop—making soup is as easy as it gets, even for ameatur chefs.
 And that’s a good thing—considering how bad canned soups are for you.
 “Most canned soups are notorious for containing excessive amounts of sodium.
 Too much sodium can put you at risk for health conditions such as hypertension and cardiovascular disease, explains nutritionist Tracy Lesht MS, RD.
-Try some of these easy homemade delights.

 If you can’t drink your coffee black, you’re better off adding coconut oil, unsweetened almond milk, honey—or just about anything but a coffee creamer with artificial flavorings.
 Lesht says, “Most coffee creamers are packed with sugar and artificial flavors offering little nutritional value for plenty of calories!”
+This is the worst diet advice nutritionists have ever heard.